 I am currently the Publicity and Exhibitions Officer on the Society’s Committee and endeavour to promote the Society through multiple channels.

-For further details of the South Western Circle visit their website here, and feel free to come along to one of our future meetings once they are no longer cancelled due to any Covid-19 restrictions.
+For further details of the South Western Circle visit their website here, and feel free to come along to one of our future meetings now they have successfully commenced again.